 Other tests could include:

-Blood counts to help your child’s doctor understand the cause of the low blood counts.
+Blood counts: These help your child’s doctor understand the cause of the low blood counts.
 Children with DC typically have a low number of red blood cells, white cells or platelets.

-Bone marrow biopsy which allows the doctor to look for marrow abnormalities like precancerous or cancerous cells.
+Bone marrow biopsy: This allows the doctor to look for marrow abnormalities like precancerous or cancerous cells.

 How we can help